Spazza17/Spazza17-Equipment/spazza17-setup.md

-# Spazza17 Setup 2025 (Last update: May 2025)
+# Spazza17 Setup (Last update: May 2025)

-This is a list of everything I use for video editing/gaming/streaming!
+This is a list of everything I use for video editing/gaming/streaming! -Spazza

-# PC Setup (2025)
+# PC Setup (2025-now)
 • **CPU: AMD Ryzen 9 7950X**

 • **GPU: Gigabyte GeForce RTX 4070 SUPER**